SimoSbara/samp-shared-memory/README.md

 ### Example of use

-* An example is provided in example folder as a samp gamemode + an external program writing/reading a shared memory segment.
+* Examples in Python, C/C++ and Pawno gamemode (for now) are provided in "/Example" folder.

 ### Documentation
 * Documentation can be found in the wiki section.